Kathy George Fights for Student’s Service Dog

 As reported on KNKX radio (NPR) and in the Seattle Times, Johnston George recently filed an amicus brief in the Washington Supreme Court’s landmark McCleary case on behalf of advocates for children with disabilities.
 A copy of the brief can be read or downloaded here

-Earlier this summer, the Spokane Statesman-Review noted Kathy George’s continuing work for the cause, pressing for Washington State to provide adequate funding for special education.
+Earlier this summer, the Spokane Statesman-Review noted Kathy George’s work, pressing for Washington State to provide adequate funding for special education.
 The effort has met with a degree of success, as reported in a subsequent newspaper story.
 As a result, special education students will have more resources available to them.
-The effort to secure the full amount required goes on.
+The effort to secure the full amount required continues.

 Johnston George Represents Buyer of Crystal Mountain